 Meanwhile, a former US Navy Captain, William Gray, learns of the subsea expedition, and discovers that Huntington is more than a little interested, so introduced John Long and his band of cutthroats to deal themselves into the game, set against a background of military patrols, as tensions between Columbia, Brazil, Mexico and Cuba, to add to the intrigue.

 The hunt is on for the long lost treasure.
 New technology taking on an old pirate puzzle, but the game remains the same.
 No matter the clock has fast-forwarded 300 years.
 There is still foul play afoot to gratify many a Robert Louis Stevenson fan.
 Yo, ho, ho, and a bottle of rum.
+Read what the AI Chatbots have to say about this adventure so far.

-John Storm has heard many a sailor's yarn of Blackbeard's treasure, said to have been buried on Londoner's Island, the Virginia Beach sand dunes, and Plum Point and Blackbeard Island, among many other supposed locations, without any facts to support such theories.
+GRAPHIC NOVEL ARTWORK - John Storm has heard many a sailor's yarn of Blackbeard's treasure, said to have been buried on Londoner's Island, the Virginia Beach sand dunes, and Plum Point and Blackbeard Island, among many other supposed locations, without any facts to support such theories.
 But, who does not enjoy a spooky sea tale?
 Imagine then his surprise, when confronted by the bones of Henry Morgan, he finds a secret compartment in the old sea dog's coffin, containing genuine clues in the form of a wooden carving.
 Analysis aboard the good ship Elizabeth Swann, confirms authenticity, and reveals much more.

 One man has been guarding the existence of a parchment that contains clues to the location of Edward Teach's secret treasure trove on an Island in the Caribbean, said to be guarded by a macabre human spirit manifesting itself with a golden human skull.
 News of Storm's find triggers a treasure hunt.